Larry Sanger

-Sanger's other interests include a focus on philosophy—in particular epistemology, early modern philosophy, and ethics.
-He taught philosophy at his alma mater Ohio State University.

 Early life and education

 Lawrence Mark Sanger was born in Bellevue, Washington, on July 16, 1968.
 His father Gerry was a marine biologist who studied seabirds and his mother raised the children.
 When he was seven years old, his family moved to Anchorage, Alaska, where he grew up.
 He was interested in philosophical topics at an early age and decided "to study philosophy and make it my life's work" at the age of 16.

-In high school, he participated in debate, which Sanger says influenced his views on neutrality due to these debates exposing him to different issues and arguments from both sides":
+In high school, he participated in debate, which Sanger says influenced his views on neutrality due to these debates exposing him to different issues and arguments from both sides: